-- A copy must in plain & vivid language and tell the benefits, not the features.
-Also, check it for the spelling & grammatical mistakes too.
+- A copy must be in plain & vivid language and tell the benefits, not the features.
+Also, check it for spelling and grammatical mistakes too.

 - The best place to tell your story is the copy, and you must take advantage of that.
 You can engage & direct people to take action just by storytelling.

 - Emotional triggers can be used in the copy.